Jacksonville Marital Property Division Attorneys.

 • Other factors necessary to do equity and justice between the parties.

-Occasionally, during the pendency of a dissolution action, the court may enter an interim order providing for a partial distribution of marital assets and liabilities upon a finding of good cause.
+Occasionally, during the pendency of a dissolution of marriage, the court may enter an interim order providing for a partial distribution of marital assets and liabilities upon a finding of good cause.
 Credit for any partial distribution is given in the final allocation of marital assets or liabilities.
 The court must also make a specific finding that the partial distribution will not cause inequity or prejudice to either party as to claims for support or attorneys fees.

-Marital assets and liabilities include:
+Marital assets and liabilities often include:

 • Those acquired or incurred by either or both of the spouses.